terramate-io/terramate/docs/cli/cmdline/cloud-login.md

 description: With the terramate cloud login command you can log in to your Terramate Cloud account.

 prev:
-  text: 'Clone'
-  link: '/cli/cmdline/clone'

-next:
   text: 'Cloud Info'
   link: '/cli/cmdline/cloud-info'

+next:
+  text: 'Create'
+  link: '/cli/cmdline/create'
 ---

 # Cloud Login